rkwa-dan/aqua-observability/README.md

  *i* Disclaimer: by using the deployment files and configuration you do so at your own risk and no support is implied by the contributor. *i*
 ## What does this all look like in real terms?

+We can collect the performance data from each of the components operating in the Aqua deployment, based on the following:
+- Host / Worker Node CPU, RAM, Disk and Network I/O
+- Database resource utilisation - RAM, CPU, queries and IOPs
+- Kubernetes pod utilisation

 Here are some screen shots of the kinds of data which are being collected & visualized.
 <br>